progressuchenwa/Ukamaka-uchenwa-progress/README.md

 - Clear communication
 - Organization
 - Professionalism
-I believe in being intentional with my work and delivering insights that actually help decision-makers take action.
+- I believe in being intentional with my work and delivering insights that actually help decision-makers take action.

 ## Beyond Data
-Outside of analytics, I enjoy;
+**Outside of analytics, I enjoy**;
 - Dancing & Music
 - Cooking (experimenting with recipes and creating new flavors)
 - Strategy games & Research
-Most of all, I love *learning new skills and growing* that’s what took me from executive assistance into analytics, and what drives me forward today.
+- Most of all, I love *learning new skills and growing* that’s what took me from executive assistance into analytics, and what drives me forward today.

 ##  My Portfolio 📊
 This portfolio is where I share my journey in data, combining my *business background, curiosity, and growing technical skills*.